jmcastelo/qGetMirrorList/README.md

 ## Compilation

-Execute `qmake` to generate a Makefile from the Qt project file, followed by `make` to do the actual compilation of the `qGetMirrorList` binary.
+Execute `qmake` to generate a Makefile from the Qt project file, followed by `make` to do the actual compilation of the `qgetmirrorlist` binary.

 ## How to use